Ryan-T-Bell/FASTEDCARDIO/README.md

 Grey Space: <br/>
 Red Space: <br/>

-### Dependencies
-- gcc: Used to compile the C2 and LP binaries.

 ### 1 - C2: Command and Control
 This is the portion of the application to control blue-space activity.
 1) Generate agents and LPs